Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Consider four alternatives before you apply:

-• Home equity lines of credit (HELOCs) allow you to open a line of credit secured against your home equity and access funds as needed.
+• Home equity lines of credit (HELOCs) allow you to open a line of credit secured against your home’s equity and access funds as needed.
 They typically have lower rates than personal loans, but you risk foreclosure if you default.
+Or if you know exactly how much you need to borrow, you could consider a home equity loan instead, which offers a lump sum payment.

-• Personal lines of credit work like a credit card but give you funds in cash for expenses you can’t pay on credit.
-They typically offer lower interest rates than credit cards but are not as common as other financing options.
+• Personal lines of credit work like a credit card, but give you funds in cash for expenses you can’t pay for on credit.
+They typically offer lower interest rates than credit cards, but are not as common as other financing options.

 • Credit cards may be an option if you don’t always have room in your budget for fixed monthly payments.
 With high rates, credit card payment flexibility might be worth the extra cost.

 • Cash advance apps offer quick, small paycheck advances.
-But while there might not be a fee associated with the advance, some apps require you to pay a membership fee.
+But while there might not be a fee associated with the advance, some apps require a monthly membership.

 Recap: Best personal loans